Anguirel86/ctjot_web_generator/Installation.md

 **NOTE**: activate script assumes a Windows environment.
 It will be venv/bin/activate on Linux.

-### One-time setup for the web generator database
-  In the webapp base directory:
-    `python manage.py migrate`

 ### Install and prepare the randomizer
 Clone the randomizer into the webapp's base directory (currently Pseudoarc's 3.2 beta) `git clone https://github.com/Pseudoarc/jetsoftime.git`